2026 Spring Festival Guide

 Artists and artisans from Northeast Florida and beyond converge at the Old Town Art Show.
 The art festival showcases nearly 100 juried artisans and master craftspeople who exhibit their creations such as jewelry, pottery, paintings, fiber art, glass art, sculpture, photography, wood, and recycled materials.

-Admission: Free.
+Admission: Free

-When: April 1 - 2, 2023, 10 a.m. to 5 p.m. on Saturday and 10 a.m. to 4 p.m. on Sunday.
+When: March 28 - 29, 2026, 10:00 a.m. to 5:00 p.m. on Saturday and 10:00 a.m. to 4:00 p.m. on Sunday.

-April 8 - 9
+April 4 - 5

 Easter Parade and Promenade

-St. Augustine's Easter Parade, now in its 64th year, is the nation's second oldest Easter Parade.
+St. Augustine's Easter Parade, now in its 66th year, is the nation's second oldest Easter Parade.
 This hometown parade welcomes visitors to join in the community's celebration by lining the streets to watch marching bands, floats, drill teams, the Easter Bunny, and the city's carriage horses wearing their Easter hats.
 Trophies are presented to winners in four categories.

 The promenade is a spectacle of Easter bonnets and festive Easter costumes.
 Awards are presented in various categories such as Most Creative Hat, Best Dressed Pet, and Family from Farthest Away.
 Prizes are awarded to the winners, and all are welcome to participate in the contests.

-Admission: Free.
+Admission: Free

-When: The parade is 9 a.m.
-Saturday, April 8, 2023.
-The promenade is 1 p.m.
-Sunday, April 9, 2023.
+When: The parade begins at 9:00 a.m.
+April 4, 2026.
+The promenade starts at 1:00 p.m. on Sunday, April 5, 2026.

 Where: The parade is along San Marco Avenue and Avenida Menendez in downtown St. Augustine, beginning at the Old Jail Museum.
 The promenade is at the gazebo of the Plaza de la Constitución between King Street and Cathedral Place.

-April 14 - 16
+April 22 - 26

 Florida's Birding & Photo Fest

-The internationally acclaimed Florida Birding and Photo Fest feature more than 130 birding and outdoor photography events in and around St. Johns County.
+The internationally acclaimed Florida Birding and Photo Fest features more than 130 birding and outdoor photography events in and around St. Johns County.
 Every day offers various classes, seminars, and excursions as well as birding and nature photography clinics.
 This year's nature tours include sunrise and sunset outdoor adventures.

-26th Annual Taste of St. Augustine
+29th Annual Taste of St. Augustine

 Serving up tastes of featured dishes from St. Augustine restaurants, this signature food festival benefits EPIC Behavioral Healthcare.
 Restaurants compete for the TOStA (Taste of St. Augustine) awards, with categories including Best Family Dining, Best Ethnic Food, and Best Dessert, as well as the People's Choice Award.
 Everyone gets a vote.
 There's also a children's area with craft activities and face-painting as well as live music throughout the day.

-When: Sunday, April 30, 2022, 11 a.m. to 4 p.m.
+When: Sunday, April 12, 2026, 11:00 a.m. to 4:00 p.m.

-Where: The St. Augustine Amphitheatre on A1A South in St. Augustine.
+Where: The St. Augustine Amphitheatre on A1A South in St. Augustine

 Romanza Festivale of Music and the Arts